Spain slump deepens as bailout fears grow

 GERMANY STIRS

-In a sign of a growing awareness among the euro zone's heavy hitters of the need to protect Spain, Economy Minister De Guindos will travel to Berlin on Tuesday to meet with his German counterpart Wolfgang Schaeuble.
+In a sign of a growing awareness among the euro zone's heavy hitters of the need to shore up Spain, Economy Minister De Guindos will travel to Berlin on Tuesday to meet with his German counterpart Wolfgang Schaeuble.

 "We believe that the reforms already begun by Spain will help calm the markets," Schaeuble's spokeswoman Marianne Kothe said in Berlin, adding that the regions' funding problems had "nothing to do with" the European rescue deal for the country's banks.